 In Ethiopia, there are two main kinds of taxi services: ‘private taxis’ and ‘shared taxis’.
 Shared taxis follow a fixed route, and stop and pick people up when signalled, similar to how a bus would operate.
 Private taxis are for individuals or groups who flag down a cab and are travelling to a custom destination.

 Generally, taxis are safe in Ethiopia.
-Be wary of drivers trying to overcharge you, especially in large tourist areas such as airports, bus stations, and shopping malls.
+However, be wary of drivers trying to overcharge you, especially in large tourist areas such as airports, bus stations, and shopping malls.
 Always agree on a price before entering the vehicle.

 Is public transport safe in Ethiopia?